lemonlinn/lemonutil/README.md

  Here's a brief overview of the most often used functions:

- * `crosstable`: Generates a flextable for a cross tabulation, including the chi-square statistic and p-value
+ * `crosstable_ext`: Generates a flextable for a cross tabulation, including the chi-square statistic and p-value
  * `unitable`: Generates a flextable for the distribution of a single variable
+ * `flex2df`: Converts a flextable produced by either lemonutil::unitable or lemonutil::crosstable into a data.frame object